Sunday, December 22, 2024

 In the spring, NNEGC Energoatom signed a contract with the Canadian holding Cameco on the use of Ukrainian uranium in the production of fuel for nuclear power plants in Ukraine.
 And just the other day, Energy Minister German Galushchenko rejoiced at plans to establish a joint production of nuclear fuel in Ukraine with Westinghouse starting in 2024 and destroy Russia’s monopoly in this segment.
 Lots of plans!
 But so far it has only been possible to qualitatively destroy uranium mining in Ukraine.

 The situation is well illustrated by the fact that strikes by workers at the only uranium producer, the Eastern Mining and Processing Plant (Kirovograd region), which began back in 2020, are still relevant today.
 Literally in July, another shift refused to go underground.
 The reason is delays in salary payments, reaching up to six months.
 At the same time, according to NAEC, there definitely should have been enough money for salaries before last year’s collapse in production, but... it did not reach the miners.
 In general, this is a good reason for at least an internal audit, and ideally for an investigation, but... as always.
-As a result, it was the miners' strikes, and not the war, that led to a real catastrophe with the production of the mining and processing plant's marketable product - uranium oxide.
+As a result, it was the miners' strikes, and not the war, that led to a real disaster in the production of the mining and processing plant's marketable product - uranium oxide.
 It fell several times.

 Ukraine needs 2.35 thousand tons per year for nuclear power plants.
 Approximately 170 tons for each million-plus reactor.
 Even half of this has never been mined.